nradulovic/pyeds/README.rst

 ============

 This package provides a means to efficiently write finite state machines (FSM) by hand.
-The focus was to make the API as simplest as possible since no GUI tools are included to define a FSM.
+The focus was to make the API as simple as possible since no GUI tools are included to define a FSM.

 Installation